frakbot/JumpingBeans/README.md

    be done on small views with just a few words.
 We've strived to make it as inexpensive as possible to use JumpingBeans but invalidating and possibly relayouting a large TextView can be pretty expensive.
- * **Must not** use JumpingBeans in conjunction with code and attrobutes that strip away spans or change them.
+ * **Must not** use JumpingBeans in conjunction with code and attributes that strip away spans or change them.
 This includes the
    [deeply flawed](https://code.google.com/p/android/issues/detail?id=67509) `textAllCaps`.